pixelate/jekyll-plastic/README.md

 ## Twitter cards and Facebook Open Graph

-It is recommended to provide an key art asset or screenshot of your game that will automatically be displayed when someone shares the url of your game page on Twitter or Facebook.
+It is recommended to provide a key art asset or screenshot of your game that will automatically be displayed when someone shares the url of your game page on Twitter or Facebook.
 In the example setup, the path for that image is `_assets/images/future-unfolding/social`.
 The name of your image file is defined in the front matter:

 ```
 social: